Local

 The News Tribune

-Puneet Bsanti is a breaking news reporter for The News Tribune.
-After she graduated from Washington State University in 2023, she was an intern for the Bellingham Herald.
-She was born and raised in the Bay Area in California.
+Puneet Bsanti is the East Pierce County Reporter for The News Tribune.
+She started with the newspaper in 2023 as the breaking news reporter.
+After she graduated from Washington State University, she was an intern for the Bellingham Herald.
+Her work in breaking news was recognized by the Society of Professional Journalists in 2022.
 Support my work with a digital subscription

 Get unlimited digital access